Home

 "Mindful Moments: Daily Breathing Exercises for Relaxation"

-Take a moment to find a comfortable position.
-Whether you're sitting, standing, or lying down, just allow your body to settle.
+Let's begin by finding a comfortable position.
+Whether you're sitting, standing, or lying down, allow your body to settle.
 Close your eyes if that feels right, or soften your gaze.
-Imagine you're like a leaf gently coming to rest on still water - no struggle, just natural arrival.
+Feel the surface beneath you - solid, supportive, holding you with gentle strength.

 Show more...